Decathlon/slate-builder-action/README.md

 }
 ```

-The `DOC_BASE_FOLDER` environement variable is the path, in your github repository, containing the Markdown files you want to build as Slate website.
+The `DOC_BASE_FOLDER` environement variable is the path, in your GitHub repository, containing the Markdown files you want to build as Slate website.

 ### Advanced configuration
 You can override the default Slate template, providing a repository containing your custom slate template.